mjknj18/Financial-Data_Election-Result-Analyses/README.md

 ## Financial Data Analysis

-The goal of this project was to identify the net total of, average change in, greatest increase in, and greatest decrease in a set of financial profit and loss data.
+The goal of this project was to identify the net total of, average change in, greatest increase in, and greatest decrease in a set of financial profit data.
 Since the baseline data was provided in CSV format, Python was used to clean and process the data, as well as calculate the desired outputs.

 ### Questions

 1. How many months of financial data were recorded?
-2. What was the net total amount of recorded profits and losses?
+2. What was the net total amount of recorded profits?
-3. What was the average monthly change in the recorded profits and losses?
+3. What was the average monthly change in the recorded profits?
-4. Which month had the greatest profit?
+4. Which month had the greatest increase in profits?
-5. Which month had the greatest loss?
+5. Which month had the greatest decrease in profits?

 ### Datasets